 Municipal bonds are an important component of any investment portfolio.
 Your stage of life determines how many you should own.
 Younger people generally invest in higher-risk, higher-yield securities like stocks.
 Tax-free municipal bonds will comprise a more significant chunk of an investment portfolio as you get older and enter higher tax brackets.

 If you already invest in a mutual fund, then you probably own some municipal bonds.
 Mutual fund managers use low-risk municipal bonds to balance higher-risk investments in the portfolio.
 Another strategy is to invest in special mutual funds that only buy municipal bonds.
 You can employ an investment strategy called a bond ladder, in which you buy several different bonds with staggered maturity dates.
 As each bond matures, you invest the principal in the next bond, keeping a steady flow of interest income.

-For even more information on personal finance and investing, explore the links on the next page.
+For even more information on personal finance and investing, explore the links below.

 - David Lerner Associates, Inc. "Municipal Bond Glossary" http://www.davidlerner.com/municipal-bond-glossary.aspx

 - David Lerner Associates, Inc. "Tax-Free Municipal Bonds" http://www.davidlerner.com/tax-free-municipal-bonds.aspx

 - Fahim, Mayraj.
 CityMayors.com.
 "Municipal bonds have been issued by US local government since 1812."
 May 14, 2008 http://www.citymayors.com/finance/bonds.html